Research

 Research Equipment

-The PTFP group uses an advanced, custom designed and built roll-to-roll processing system (R2R-PS) equipped with a slot die, 3D vision, and a novel in-line measurement technique based on optical profilometry and densitometry to study the quality of polymer thin film as they are cast or coated onto a impermeable moving substrate.
+The HARRiS group uses an advanced, custom designed and built roll-to-roll processing system (R2R-PS) equipped with a slot die, 3D vision, and a novel in-line measurement technique based on optical profilometry and densitometry to study the quality of polymer thin film as they are cast or coated onto a impermeable moving substrate.
 Real-time, in-line thickness and defect measurements for processing high quality thin films with embedded system feedback can be easily obtained, with the R2R-PS, which aids studying manufacturing defects from their origin.

 slot die